 If you do experience any side effects, the CDC recommends talking to your doctor about taking an over-the-counter medication, such as ibuprofen or acetaminophen.
 Call your doctor if any side effects are worrying you or do not seem to be going away after a few days.
-If you’re a Nova Pathfinder Healthcare member, remember that you have 24/7 access to Teladoc, where you can connect with a Teladoc provider for medical guidance all for no extra cost to you.
+If you’re a My Nova Healthcare member, remember that you have 24/7 access to Teladoc, where you can connect with a Teladoc provider for medical guidance all for no extra cost to you.

 Depending on the specific vaccine you get, two doses may be required, with a second shot three to four weeks after your first needed to get the most protection the vaccine has to offer against this serious disease.